 Did it test my patience to have Charlotte’s Web plus The Guggenheim in my dining room, when I turned the corner from the kitchen?
 It did.
 (At least the part of me that could only imagine what this all meant for the future of house cleaning, as well as the question of where dinner might be placed in the scheme of things).

 Recently, this same home educated daughter (now 16) was asked to “weigh in” with me, for an article at a major magazine that I didn’t get invited to write for until I was past forty.
-She and her sister are endlessly creative, thinkers to the nth degree.
+She and her sister are endlessly creative thinkers.

 Now I understand (partially) why.